CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

  An error occurred (MaxSpotInstanceCountExceeded) when calling the RunInstances operation: Max spot instance count exceeded

+Submitted a request to increase this limit using the AWS Website.

 Trying to submit a 72 pe job 2 nodes x 36 cpus